Aim

 What do I do if a family attempts to make contact with me?

 Be honest with the family and thank them for thinking of you.
-Under the RCH Policy and Procedure: Social Media, it is unacceptable to make long-term contact via email or social media due to professional boundaries.
+Under the Social Media policy, it is unacceptable to make long-term contact via email or social media due to professional boundaries.
+See RCH policies and procedures: Social Media for more information.

 Other special considerations